VCityTeam/Spatial-Multimedia-DB/README.md

 ### View

-The view of API Enhanced City consist of the definition of the different routes to access the resources.
+The view of Spatial Multimedia DB City consist of the definition of the different routes to access the resources.
 A route is simply a path specified in the URL to request specific resources or perform actions.
 For example, the request `GET <server-url>/document` returns a JSON list of all documents.
 The API is designed by following the [REST architectural style](https://en.wikipedia.org/wiki/Representational_state_transfer) and you can find the documentations for all routes in the [documentation file](./doc/API-Documentation.md).

 The view is defined in the [api](./api/) folder, and the route themselves are all located in the [web_api.py](./api/web_api.py) file.